 Anderson’s Pea Soup

 Anderson’s Pea Soup is also off the exit for Solvang and is worth a stop if you like pea soup or like trying new things.
-It is touted as a “world famous pea soup” so it is worth a stop on your drive if you want to sample it.
+It is touted as a “world-famous pea soup,” so it is worth a visit on your drive if you want to sample it.

 Christmas in Solvang

-Lastly, if you are looking for a time to visit, I would consider Christmas time as all of the shops are usually decorated and set up with Christmas trees out front and the town square sometimes transforms into an ice rink.
+Lastly, if you are looking for a time to visit, I would consider Christmas time.
+During Christmas, all of the shops are usually decorated and set up with Christmas trees out front, and the town square sometimes transforms into an ice rink.
 I love just walking the streets at night.
 Read more about Christmas in Solvang here.

 My favorite is the quaint little Wine Valley Inn.
-This spot has the charm you would expect in Solvang, its walking distance from the downtown area and it has a great continental breakfast.
+This spot has the charm you would expect in Solvang; it’s walking distance from the downtown area and has a great continental breakfast.
 You can see more hotels here.

-So there is my list of places to visit in Solvang, one thing is for certain, though, it is worth a stop at least once.
+So there is my list of places to visit in Solvang; one thing is for sure, though, it is worth a stop at least once.
 Let me know your favorite spots in the comments.